 Under the Companies Act of 2013, every registered company is required to submit its financial reports and annual updates to the Registrar of Companies (ROC).
 This comprises completing specific forms: Form AOC-4 for financial statements and Form MGT-7 or MGT-7A for the annual return.
 Likewise, Limited Liability Partnerships (LLPs) registered under the Limited Liability Partnership Act of 2008 should file their financial statements using Form LLP-8 and their annual return with Form LLP-11.
 These filings need to be done on time, following the stated due dates of the law.

-In ROC annual return filing under income tax return, there is a provision of the penalty and additional fees, which vary on the period of delay in return filing.
-Also, stakeholders can file company law e-forms via ROC software with the automatic fetching feature.
+In the ROC annual return filing under income tax return, there is a provision of penalties and additional fees, which vary on the period of delay in return filing.
+Also, stakeholders can file company law e-forms via the ROC software with the automatic fetching feature.

 A Comprehensive Overview of ROC Compliance

 Every registered company or Limited Liability Partnership (LLP) in India is required to submit important reports each year, known as ROC compliances.
 These reports provide an overview of the company’s activities and operations as mandated by the Companies Act of 2013.
-It’s essential for companies and LLPs to file these documents with the Registrar of Companies (ROC) on time.
+Companies and LLPs need to file these documents with the Registrar of Companies (ROC) on time.
 If they miss the deadline, they may face pay penalties.

 Purpose of ROC Annual Return (Form MGT-7):